 RLC is a truly multicultural English learning environment where friends become family.

-To begin the process click on the online application.
+To begin the application process click on the online application.
 You will be guided to create a parent portal where you will find the forms and steps necessary to begin your application.

 Please contact Jaclyn Macleod , Director of Enrolment Management by Email or call 705-732-4351 ext.
 140 to discuss your child’s application today.